jazzabeanie/arcpyScripts/redistributePolygon.py.README.md

 By default, where the properties layer is required, this tool will use the `sde_vector.TCC.Cadastral\sde_vector.TCC.Land_Parcels` layer.
 If a different properties layer is required, it can be provided here.

-Although this parameter was intended to provide the ability to based on a historical properties layer, any layer can be used as the properties layer and the distribution will be based on the number of polygons.
+Although this parameter was intended to provide the ability to distribute based on a historical properties layer, any layer can be used as the properties layer and the distribution will be based on the number of polygons whose centroid falls within each area.

-For example ,if the layers in Figure \ref{distribution_method_string} were used in the tool, but the net developable area was used as the properties layer and a distribution method of 2 was selected, we would get the following results:
+For example, if the layers in Figure \ref{distribution_method_string} were used in the tool, but the net developable area was used as the properties layer and a distribution method of 2 was selected, we would get the following results:

-- polygon 3 will receive 100% of the data from polygon 2 (the distribution only looks at the centroid of the properties layer)
+- polygon 1 will receive no data (the distribution only looks at the centroid of the properties layer)
+- polygon 3 will receive 100% of the data from polygon 2
+- polygon 3 will also receive 50% of the data from polygon 4 (the tool will distribute by area for a given polygon of the layer_to_be_distributed when no properties can be found)
-- the data from polygon 4 will not be included in the output
+- 50% of the data from polygon 4 will not be included in the output

 Issues
 ------